4cm4k1/prime/README.md

 4)  Iterate through numList and add all of the elements together and console log the total

-5) If the second element in boolList is true, add the first and last elements in numList.
-Otherwise multiply the second element in numList by itself.
-Console log the output.
+5) If the second element in boolList is true, log the sum of the first and last elements in numList.
+Otherwise multiply the second element in numList by itself and log the result.

 6) Iterate through boolList, if the value is true console log the equivelent index in numList.

+Your code should consist of 6 code blocks with comments about each block with the corresponding question number.